Here’s a quick economy update for October 2018.

 Stock market took a decent hit this week.
-The S&P 500 dropped 3.5% from last week’s average, as the market violatility spiked to twice the levels seen in earlier October.
+The S&P 500 dropped 3.5% from last week’s average, as the market volatility spiked to twice the levels seen in earlier October.

 Keep in mind, the S&P is still 4.8% above its average over the last week of 2017.
-Nothing to fear as of yet.
+Nothing to fear yet.

 Likewise, Treasury notes are down (10-year fell to 3.15%).
-But it jumped up .2% the preceeding week, so it evened out overall.
+But it jumped up .2% the preceding week, so it evened out overall.